 5. Use safety signs

 Firstly, and most importantly, safety signs are only used when risks cannot be controlled or avoided any other way.
 Nonetheless, since the introduction of safety signs in 1992, workplace fatal injuries have decreased by 50%.

-Another great option is peer to peer behavior observation programme.
-This programme can be carried out in various ways, but the common theme is employees observing their peers undertaking a task.
+Another great option is peer to peer behavior observation program.
+This program can be carried out in various ways, but the common theme is employees observing their peers undertaking a task.
 After completion, there is a conversation on which behaviors were safe or not.

 These behavior observation programs can provide multiple opportunities daily for peer employees to converse about promoting safety.

 A very effective method to advertise safety is with visible felt leadership (VFL).
 However, this one requires strategy because the basis for visible felt leadership involves routine interaction of facility management and shop floor employees.